 Celebrating Music in the Blue Ridge

 Part of the mission of FRIENDS of the Blue Ridge is to celebrate the cultural uniqueness and environmental beauty of the Blue Ridge region.
-While much of the work our FRIENDS volunteers perform is physically impacting their local outdoor communities, FRIENDS ultizies our special events to showcase the cultural heritage, often through music and art.
-Due to the COVID-19 pandemic, the inaugural Blue Ridge Jamboree in 2022 was the first major fundraising event held since 2019.
+While much of the work our FRIENDS volunteers perform is physically impacting their local outdoor communities, FRIENDS utilizes our special events to showcase the cultural heritage, often through music and art.

 Future Blue Ridge Jamboree events will continue to honor the music and cultural history that makes the Blue Ridge region so special.